MockingbirdME/game_md/core_rules/traits.md

 * Danger Sense(4) - When turn based situation arises in which you are been surprised, and otherwise unable to act during the round, roll a d6; on a result of 2-5 you may act during the round at initiative 0, on a 6 you may act at your normal initiative.
 * Duelist(3) - each round choose one opponent, that opponent gains one penalty die to each attack against you this round.
 * Enhanced Attribute(X) - increase one primary attribute by one point; the cost of this trait is equal to twice the attribute's new score.
+* Extended Spell List(2) - increase the number of spells you may know by one.
+This trait may be taken any number of times.
 * Fast Reflexes(1) - Gain +1 to your initiative.
 A character may take this trait multiple times
 * Fulled by Pain(3) - Each time you suffer a stun or wound regain 3 stamina.
 * Hard to kill(4) - increase your max wounds by one and ignore one wound you are suffering from.
 This trait may be taken multiple times.